JavonLi/SCConv/README.md

 # SCConv
-SCConv: Spatial and Channel Reconstruction Convolution for Feature Redundancy
+Official code for "SCConv: Spatial and Channel Reconstruction Convolution for Feature Redundancy" (CVPR 2023).
+Our code will be coming soon.